eze-kiel/tries/content/about.md

 title = "About me"
 +++

 I started with Arduinos, and unexpectedly ended up smashing stacks and uploading malicious PHP on clients' websites.
-But meantime, I worked with sequencial function charts, MODBUS, electronics boards, and all the stuff that goes _bip boop_ and unexpectedly overheats.
+But meantime, I worked with sequencial function charts, Modbus RTU/TCP, electronics boards, and all the stuff that goes _bip boop_ and unexpectedly overheats.

 Since I got my hands on a Linux machine, I never went back.
 But I don't hate Windows though, it can be really handy to deploy vulnerable labs to play with.